 A three-time Champion Golfer of the Year, he made his Open debut as a teenager in 1976 and was tied-seventh just two years later at St Andrews.

-Victory at Muirfield in The 116th Open totally justified Faldo’s faith in the process and he won again at the same venue five years later.
+Victory at Muirfield totally justified Faldo’s faith in the process and he won again at the same venue five years later.

-In between those triumphs came a dominant victory at the Home of Golf in 1990, where Faldo triumphed with a then-record score of 18 under.
+In between those triumphs came a dominant victory at the home of golf in 1990, where Faldo triumphed with a then-record score of 18-under-par.

-Still competitive in his mid-forties, he would go on to finish tied-eighth at Royal St George’s in 2003 and tied-11th at St Andrews in 2005, before making his final Open appearance at The Old Course in 2015.
+Still competitive in his mid-forties, he would go on to finish T8 at Royal St George’s in 2003 and T11 at St Andrews in 2005, before making his final Open appearance at the Old Course in 2015.

 Herd’s first and last appearances at The Open came an extraordinary 48 years apart.